guiguan/file-header/README.md

 # Usage
 1. Configure your real name, username and email in FileHeader's settings.
-2. Use `shift-cmd-H` to add new header for current editing file.
-You can also use menu item from menu bar `Packages > File Header` or context menu `Add File Header`.
+2. Use <kbd>shift-cmd-H</kbd> to add new header for current editing file.
+You can also use menu item from menu bar `Packages > File Header` or context menu `Add File Header` to do so.
+Or, you can turn on `Enable Auto Adding Header` in the settings to add a header for a new file when you save your the file.
-3. Just hit `cmd-s` to save and your header's last modified info will be automatically updated.
+3. Just hit <kbd>cmd-s</kbd> to save and your header's last modified info will be automatically updated.

 # Customise Template
 FileHeader came with a pre-defiend language-to-template mappings (`lang-mapping.json`) and bunch of template files (`templates/*`).
 Check them out in the `lib` directory of FileHeader package.
 You are free to override or partially override them in your own config directory.
 Check out the option `Config Directory Path` from FileHeader settings for details.